jarasmar/CV/Readme.md

 ### Hospitality and Retail
-This field is probably the less exciting for many people, and that leads sometimes to very stressful situations.
-Communication skills and empathy are very important to deal with problematic customers or with your coworkers and make shifts run smoothly.
-Patience and self-awareness helped me thrive in these jobs, seeing them as a temporal phase that would allow me reach my future goals.
+Communication skills, self-awareness and empathy are very important to deal with problematic customers or with your coworkers and make shifts run smoothly.

 <details>
   <summary>Check Full Experience</summary>